open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch02_system_context_sid_mid.md

 The CDOC2 system operates in two distinct deployment contexts.
 This page describes the SID/MID context; for the Hardware Token/Capsule Server context, see [Hardware Token/Capsule Server](ch01_system_context.md).
 Both contexts share the CDOC2 reference library and CDOC2 CLI client as common components.

 > **Note:** DigiDoc4 is the primary end-user client application through which
 > most users interact with CDOC2.
-However, DigiDoc4 is not part of the CDOC2
+However, the DigiDoc4 client is not part of the CDOC2
 > system scope defined here, as its architecture and documentation are
 > maintained separately.